Turkey Bank Interest 2026: Rates & Investment Guide

 2. Detailed Review of Interest Rates in the Banking Network (Private vs. Public)

-In contrast, state and systemic banks like Ziraat Bank and VakıfBank have a more conservative approach.
-Ziraat Bank, which is usually the first choice for Iranians/foreigners to open an account, offers rates in the range of 34% to 39.5%, which is lower than private competitors.
-VakıfBank has also tried to attract customers with schemes like the "Bee Account" offering a 41% rate in the first month, but these rates drop sharply after the initial period.
-Therefore, investors must choose between "ease of account opening at state banks" and "higher interest at private banks."
+In contrast, systemic state banks like Ziraat Bank and VakıfBank have a more conservative approach.
+Ziraat Bank, which is usually the first option for foreign nationals to open an account, offers rates in the range of 34% to 39.5%, which is lower than its private competitors.
+VakıfBank has also tried to attract customers with schemes like the "Bee Account," offering a 41% rate in the first month, but these rates drop significantly after the initial period.
+Therefore, investors must choose between "ease of opening an account in state banks" and "higher interest in private banks."

 3. New Tax Regime and Its Impact on Net Profit

-7. Conclusion and Proposed Ladder Strategy
+7. Conclusion and Suggested Ladder Strategy